NexPlayer/Android-SDK/getting-started.md

 ### Java Renderer

-This version of the NexPlayer engine supports Java-based rendering in addition to the usual video rendering methods.
+NexPlayer engine supports Java-based rendering in addition to the usual video rendering methods.
 However, the Java renderer is never automatically selected; if you wish to use the Java-based renderer, you must explicitly request it when calling NexPlayer’s *init* method.
-Please note though that from the Jelly Bean operating system, the Java renderer is **not** supported.

 With Java-based rendering, NexPlayer doesn’t display the video after it is decoded, but rather passes each frame to the application, which then must display the frames as they are received.